Gearhartlove/HoursOfLemons/README.md

 - **Query-able, not conversational**: because this is a prototype, I opted for a single query approach.
 The user is not having a conversation with a Virtual Assistant, instead they will be issuing specific queries for the Virtual Assistant.
 - **Simple interface**: the only actions the user can take are `query` or `start_link`.
 For my use case, I want to start up my Virtual Assistant and start asking questions, these two functions facilitate these goals nicely.
 - **Only support querying OpenAI**: in general, I'm a big believer in being "llm agnostic" - aka not needing to rely on any specific provider.
 However, for this project I opted to write a *small* amount of boiler plate to query off to OpenAI to generate a simple response.
 I'm not using tool-use or reasoning or previous_response_ids or anything else like that.
 - **No dataset searching required**: in an effort to prove out a prototype, I opted to put the extracted text objects into the system prompt.
-This enabled rapid prototyping removed necessary boiler plate around storing records and embedding them.
+This enabled rapid prototyping and removed necessary boiler plate around storing records and embedding them.
 - **Render results as HTML Page**: I'm rendering the results of the query to an HTML page that can be easily opened up in a browser (double click the file in a file directory application to do so).
-I found this to be the easiest and clearest way to display the pictures alongside the text. note: If user's would prefer a text only approach, I also print out the results to the terminal.
+I found this to be the easiest and clearest way to display the pictures alongside the text.
+If user's would prefer a text only approach, I also print out the results to the terminal.

 ## What’s working and what’s not
 ### Here's what's working:
-- The data extraction separated the images from the text.
+- The data extraction separated the images from the text
   - criteria: I have a directory of images and a metadata document of text objects
-- Images belong to a page and are cited as so.
+- Images belong to a page and are cited as so
-  - criteria: I have images apart of the text objects in the `extracted_metadata.json` file.
+  - criteria: I have images apart of the text objects in the `extracted_metadata.json` file
-- The Virtual Assistant is able to answer questions intelligently about the necessary PDF
+- The Virtual Assistant is able to answer questions intelligently
   - criteria: The responses supplied by the agent when running `HoursOfLemons.ask_virtual_assistant/1` and saved to `/data/responses`
 - Virtual Assistant references page numbers in response
   - criteria: page number annotations like `(Page 8)` appearing in response text
-- Virtual Assistant referencing relevant images in response
+- Virtual Assistant references relevant images in response
   - criteria: images included in response like "- Illustration: shows helmet clearance measurement — view: file:///home/kgf/src/projects/hours_of_lemons/data/extracted/images/page_8_img_1.jpeg"

 ### Here's what's not working:
-- Virtual Assistant can't read the text inside the images, leaving valuable information the customer could ask about.
+- Virtual Assistant can't read the text inside the images, leaving out valuable information the user could ask about
   - criteria: I've asked image-specific information and the Virtual Assistant has been unable to answer.
-I also never allow the Virtual Assistant to read through or interact with the images directly; it only ever references them via id.
+I also never allow the Virtual Assistant to read through or interact with the images directly; it only ever references them via id
+  - solution: add image processing in ingestion step
 - The customer can not have a conversation with the Virtual Assistant
-  - criteria: Virtual Assistant does not remember the past user interaction when interacting with the same `pid`.
+  - criteria: Virtual Assistant does not remember the past user interaction when interacting with the same `pid`
+  - solution: add conversation messages to GenServer, append message once processed
 - Virtual Assistant oversteps it's capabilities and induces false agency
   - criteria: With query "Any helmet related requirements?", Virtual Assistant says "If you want, tell me the helmet make/model and I’ll check common approvals (SNELL SA2015/2020, DOT is NOT sufficient for wheel-to-wheel racing in most events) and whether it’s likely acceptable.".
-NOTE: there is no functionality to make this check to begin with.
+NOTE: there is no functionality to make this check to begin with
+  - solution: evaluate hallucination evalutation model before sending message
 - Virtual Assistant not including every image
   - criteria: Ask "Can I have cracks in my windshield?" and only have 1 image instead of the expected 2
+  - solution: annotate the images to teach the AI what is in each image

 ## Conclusion
-This prototype serves as an example of a Virtual Assistant attributing answers related to an ingested PDF, by including text and images in it's response.
-It's a vertical slice of what-could-be a more sophisticated Virtual Assistant that could answer a multitude of complex questions related to 24 Hours of Lemons rules and regulations.
+This prototype serves as an example of a Virtual Assistant which generates answers related to an ingested PDF, by including text, images, and page numbers in its responses.
+This build is the first version of a sophisticated Virtual Assistant that can answer a multitude of complex questions related to 24 Hours of Lemons rules and regulations.